thmiller85/SWiM-Landing-Page/replit.md

 ## Project Overview
 A sophisticated AI marketing landing page designed with responsive, adaptive technologies integrated with WordPress as the content management system.
 The project enables businesses to showcase AI marketing services while leveraging WordPress's powerful content management capabilities for blog content.

-**Current State**: Production-ready SPA with WordPress CMS integration, eliminating custom backend requirements for static deployment.
+**Current State**: Production-ready full-stack application with PostgreSQL database and server-side rendered blog posts for perfect SEO performance.

 ## Key Technologies
 - React with TypeScript for dynamic interactions